St Ives from above — the harbour curving north-east, Porthmeor open to the Atlantic, and the town clustered on its small peninsula.

 Best for

-Walking-distance holidays, art and food lovers, couples
+Walking-distance holidays, art and food lovers, couples without a car

 Porthminster side